22 The Tectonic System

 Earthquake intensity

 The intensity of an earthquake is a measure of the ground shaking at a particular point.
 Its measured with a device called a seismograph or seismometer.
-Typically, this device has a suspended weight that has inertia, causing it to stay still during an earthquake, while a recording device beside it is fixed to the earth, which moves around as the earthquake passes.
+Typically, this device has a suspended weight that has inertia, causing it to stay still during an earthquake, while a recording device beside it is fixed to the Earth, which moves around as the earthquake passes.
 Early seismographs recorded this movement mechanically, with a moving pen dragging across paper, but all modern seismometers operate with electronic sensors.

 Ancient seismic detection device from China. https://upload.wikimedia.org/wikipedia/commons/a/ae/EastHanSeismograph.JPG